 - Make a legal challenge.
 If you’re not able to resolve things through the ombudsman, you may want to make a legal challenge.

 You don’t have to take any of these steps on your own.
-You can ask a friend or relative to help or get help from a professional advocate.
+You can ask a friend or relative for help or help from a professional advocate.

 Further resources and information